tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 * The title shows up in a holds list
 * The title is on hold in the library ILS and OPAC

+    Sent as OPDS feed.
+Holdable titles have a <link> with rel="hold".

 **Search available titles**

 ***